 Our Top Pick of Spread Betting Brokers (UK) 🎰

 Considering spread betting?
-Before flipping the coin, when crunching your Trading Data, take time to learn your strategy and use good financial common sense.
+Before flipping the coin, when crunching your Trading Data, take time to learn your strategy and use good financial insight.

 Understanding spread betting at a glance:

-- ♠️ It involves short-term trading of derivatives, and lets you speculate in favour of or against the market (going long or short).
+- ♠️ Spread betting involves short-term trading of derivatives and lets you speculate in favour of or against the market (going long or short).

-- ♦️ You can leverage your position so only a piece of the full trade value is needed to begin.
+- ♦️ You can leverage your position so only a fraction of the full trade value is needed to begin.

-- ♥️ Your spread size is calculated as the difference between your buying and selling price.
+- ♥️ Your spread size is the difference between your buying and selling price.